MarieHouillon/FACILE-RS-actions/docs/tutorials/01_automatic_cff_generation.md

 # Automatic CFF (Citation File Format) file generation

-In this tutorial, you will learn how to use openCARP-CI to generate a [Citation File Format (CFF)](https://citation-file-format.github.io) metadata file automatically (using Continuous Integration) in your own GitLab project, from a CodeMeta file that you maintain manually.
+In this tutorial, you will learn how to use FACILE-RS to generate a [Citation File Format (CFF)](https://citation-file-format.github.io) metadata file automatically (using Continuous Integration) in your own GitLab project, from a CodeMeta file that you maintain manually.

 ## Prerequisites